The Québec maritime Blog

 In Bas-Saint-Laurent, smoking fish is a traditional preservation technique that is deeply rooted in the region’s culinary identity, especially in L’Isle-Verte.
 In the past, herring, which was so abundant, was smoked in this area.
 Today, it’s mostly eel and sturgeon from the St. Lawrence.
 Smoked salmon and trout are also available, but both species are farmed.
 All of these products are hot or cold smoked, and each artisan has their own secrets that you can enjoy discovering as you would fine wines!

-So, what is weir fishing, you might ask?
-This traditional fishing method, based on techniques used by First Nations people, involves installing a fence of nets mounted on stakes perpendicular to the shore.
-At high tide, eels approaching the shore attempt to go around the fence by following it.
-The end of the fence leads to a trap, which the eels can’t escape.
-Fascinating, isn’t it?
-To find out more, visit the Site d’interprétation de l’anguille de Kamouraska, an eel interpretation site.
+So, what is weir fishing, you may ask?
+This traditional fishing method, which is based on techniques used by First Nations people, involves installing a fence of nets mounted on stakes perpendicular to the shore.
+At high tide, eels approaching the shore attempt to get around the fence by swimming alongside it.
+However, the fence leads to a trap, which the eels can’t escape.
+Ingenious, right?

-Inspiring chefs and food artisans: Where to savour local flavours of the sea
+Inspiring chefs and food artisans: Where to savour local sea flavours

 Here are a few places to visit where you can try innovative and tasty seafood dishes and/or find exceptional takeout items to enjoy during a delicious picnic or as appetizers or meals.

-• Côté Est (Kamouraska): This bistro offering sea views is a popular spot.
-The menu features local seafood and other products to be enjoyed in a friendly atmosphere.
+• Côté Est (Kamouraska): This bistro offering views of the sea is a popular place to eat.
+The menu features local seafood and other ingredients, which you can enjoy in a relaxed and friendly atmosphere.

-• Auberge du Chemin Faisant (Témiscouata-sur-le-Lac): Culinary creator Hugues Massey and sommelier Liette Fortin have joined forces to offer you amazing food adventures, including a 10-course gourmet festival featuring flavours of the sea.
+• Auberge du Chemin Faisant (Témiscouata-sur-le-Lac): Innkeepers and restaurant owners Marine and Baptiste Massol work together to offer you amazing culinary adventures, including an 8-course gourmet festival featuring flavours of the sea.

-• Auberge du Mange Grenouille (Le Bic): Open since 1990, this inn located in a former general store offers authentic charm and a theatrical atmosphere.
-Try the flambéed whelk or the halibut fried in butter.
+• Auberge du Mange Grenouille (Le Bic): Open since 1990, this inn located in a former general store offers authentic old-time charm and a theatrical atmosphere.
+The menu varies with the seasons but always features local fish and seafood dishes.

-• Snack bars offering fish and seafood: Cantine de la Mer in Saint-Fabien and Mamie Cantine du Terroir in Kamouraska
+• Snack bars offering fish and seafood: Don’t miss Cantine Côtière in Saint-Fabien and Grand'Ourse in Kamouraska.

 • For fresh or smoked fish and seafood: All of these fish markets offer fresh, smoked, marinated and/or frozen fish and seafood as well as takeout dishes: Marché des 3 Fumoirs in L’Isle-Verte, Poissonnerie Lauzier (which also has a bistro) and Pêcheries Ouellet in Kamouraska, Les Trésors du Fleuve in Rivière-Ouelle, Poissonnerie Bonne Bouffe in Rivière-du-Loup and Place Lemieux in Rimouski.